dsdeur/do-something/README.md

 Now the commands will be available anywhere in `~/path/to/git/root` but not outside of it.

 ## Config
-You can confige Do Something by creating a config file `~/config/do-something/config.json`.
+You can configure Do Something by creating a config file `~/.config/do-something/config.json`.

 Settings:
 - `ds_files`: Define where to look for command files, you can use glob patterns.
 - `on_conflict`: What to do when there are two commands with the same key.
   - `Override` (Default): The last command is used
-  - `Error`: Instead of running a command it will throw and error
+  - `Error`: Instead of running a command it will throw an error

 ## Why another command runner?
 There are many great options for command runners.
 I made this one to fit my exact needs: Simple to configure, a limited set of powerful features, and easy to use.
 Secondarily, I wanted to improve my Rust skills.

 ### Alternatives
 To keep Do Something simple, it is limited in features and capabilities, and alpha version software.
-If you need something more power, customizability, and mature, I suggest using [Just](https://github.com/casey/just), which is incredibly powerful and full featured, and overall amazing application.
+If you need something more powerful, customizable, and mature, I suggest using [Just](https://github.com/casey/just), which is incredibly powerful and full-featured, and an overall amazing application.

-They also have a [convenient list of alternatives](https://github.com/casey/just?tab=readme-ov-file#alternatives-and-prior-art), there is plenty of choices.
+They also have a [convenient list of alternatives](https://github.com/casey/just?tab=readme-ov-file#alternatives-and-prior-art), there are plenty of choices.

 ## Why JSON?
 Preference.
 JSON is in my opinion the easiest format for configuration.
 It's simple to read, easy to learn, support is great, and makes it very easy to nest and group commands, which is one of the key features of Do Something.
 In other words: It's simple yet powerful, which makes it a great fit.

-Of course it has it's limitations.
+Of course it has its limitations.
 I'm considering adding JSONC or JSON5 support.
 I think TOML isn't bad either, it works great for defining dependencies (Cargo.toml, pyproject.toml), I just find the nesting not as easy to work with, that said, I might try adding support as it seems not too difficult to add.

 ## Contributing
-I have limited time to work on this, but PR's are very welcome.
-If you have plans to add features, please discuss it first in issues, as I do intent to keep it simple.
+I have limited time to work on this, but PRs are very welcome.
+If you have plans to add features, please discuss it first in issues, as I do intend to keep it simple.

 ## License
 This project is licensed under the [MIT License](./LICENSE).